jackyzha0/quartz/content/Projects Overview.md

 ---

-### Prose Poetry
+### Prose Poetry (Jekyll Website)

-"Prose Poetry" is my old Blog in Spanish.
+"Prose Poetry" is my old blog in Spanish.
 All articles contained herein were written in the first half of 2010.
 [Source](https://github.com/semanticdata/prose-poetry)